thaibirding.com by Nick Upton

 (Photo by Nick Upton)

-A little further down the mountain Green Cochoa is a highly sought-after species which takes a lot of luck to see, and flocks contain colourful birds such as Clicking Shrike-babbler, Yellow-cheeked Tit, Golden Babbler and Rufous-backed Sibia.
+A little further down the mountain Green Cochoa is a highly sought-after species which takes a lot of luck to see and being present in the right season (March to July), and flocks contain colourful birds such as Clicking Shrike-babbler, Yellow-cheeked Tit, Golden Babbler and Rufous-backed Sibia.
 Brown-throated Treecreepers are easily found as are many other high altitude specialities including Small and Large Niltavas.

 Large Niltava